Tloops/xv6-fast-scheduler/README.md

 However, the real-time performance is hard to estimate.

 More experiment and tests are needed to further improve the effiencicy and adjust the parameters.

+## PS

+This may not be a satisfying implementation of fast-scheduler.

+However, this really helps me to know more about operating systems from pure code.

+Such experience is really hard to gain from our courses or labs.

+Thanks to xv6 which provides clear documents.

+Also thanks to my teammates who tried hard to implement syscalls.